 For the current status of developments at Kombiverkehr, please refer to the news listed below.

 You can still find all COVID-19-related train layouts in the customer portal of our website.
 There are no changes regarding the terminal situation.
 All terminals in Germany and Europe are still in operation.
-However, please note the adjusted terminal opening hours at the terminal in Karlsruhe.
 For the delivery and collection of loading units, the Tricon terminal Nuremberg has issued a mouth mask obligation for truck drivers.
 All changes and measures at terminals currently known to us can also be found as information within myKOMBIVERKEHR.

 For all bookings, subsequent entry of important transport data that must be available before delivery is possible via the online booking system.
 With the contactless order processing we reduce the personal contact between agency personnel and your driving personnel in order to protect their health in the best possible way.
 Please continue to support us in implementing this important measure through your active cooperation!